 All results can be downloaded as an Excel sheet or Comma-Separated Values.

-Interactive wordcloud and heatmap plots are generated for up to the 100 most significant subcategories.
+Several plots are generated to represent the enriched subcategories.

-The wordcloud reflects the most signifcant subcategories, with sizes reflecting the observed counts of each.
+The wordcloud displays the 100 most signifcant subcategories, with sizes reflecting the observed counts of each.
 The scaling can be adjusted using the provided drop-down.